 “Mama, you told me last night about how Mary and Joseph had no place to stay and how tired they were.
 Are we going to turn these men away on Christmas?”

 Miriam clutched her daughter closer and looked up at the captain.
 “No, darling.
 Not on Christmas.”

 The devil took off his hat.
 “My name is Captain Sherwood.
 If you’ll allow, we’ll camp in your woods for a few days and move on.”

 “No, sir.
-I haven’t enough room for everyone in the house, but the barn is clean and we’ll prepare more food.
+I haven’t enough room for everyone in the house, but the barn is clean and we’ll prepare food such as we have.
 Feed those poor animals and give us your uniforms as you can so we can wash them.
 Abby’s right, no one should be turned away on Christmas.”

 “Thank you.
-The barn seems quite appropriate today.”
-She noticed a tear well in his eyes and his shoulders slumped.
+The barn seems quite appropriate today.
+We have supplies we can share if you wouldn’t mind cooking. ” She noticed a tear well in his eyes and his shoulders slumped.
 “You’ll not be missing any silver when we leave.
-I pray someone will give your husband succor today also as you have.”
+I pray someone will give your husband succor today also as you have us.”